acadia2025/website/_posts/2001-01-03-circular-brick.md

 **Alex Schofield**, Co-workshop Leader, California College of the Arts (CCA)
 **Teri Watson**, Co-workshop Leader, FIU Robotics and Digital Fabrication (RDF) Lab

+Thank you to [Mujeres De Islas](https://www.mujeresdeislas.org/) for material processing and donation.

 ## Workshop Description
 We tend to think of ceramics as an environmentally friendly industry, the reason to make it a popular hobby for many of us.
 But, is this claim real?
 Robert Harrison in his book Sustainable Ceramics mentions: "Ceramics with all its necessities for manufacturing, materials, firing, fuels and workspace is certainly not a clean/green environment."
 Gas emissions, waste management, transportation and energy consumption are just a few of the characteristics that turn this process into one that negatively impacts our environment.